allegroai/clearml-docs/docs/clearml_serving/clearml_serving_tutorial.md

 to visualize and create live dashboards.

 The default docker-compose installation is preconfigured with Prometheus and Grafana.
 Notice that by default data/ate of both containers is *not* persistent.
-To add persistence, we recommend adding a volume mount.
+To add persistence, adding a volume mount is recommended.

 You can also add many custom metrics on the input/predictions of your models.
 Once a model endpoint is registered, adding custom metrics can be done using the CLI.